 BGB-3111 is a potent and highly selective small molecule BTK inhibitor.
 We are currently developing BGB-3111 as a monotherapy and in combination with other therapies for the treatment of a variety of lymphomas.
-BGB-3111 has demonstrated higher selectivity against BTK than ibrutinib, the only BTK inhibitor currently approved by the FDA and the European Medicines Agency, or EMA, and appears to exhibit higher potency as well.
+BGB-3111 has demonstrated higher selectivity against BTK and higher exposure than ibrutinib, the only BTK inhibitor currently approved by the FDA and the European Medicines Agency, or EMA.

 We have completed the 25-patient dose-escalation phase of our clinical trial in Australia, and we are currently conducting the dose-expansion phase in patients with different subtypes of B-cell malignancies, including chronic lymphocytic leukemia, diffuse large B-cell lymphoma, follicular lymphoma, mantle cell lymphoma, marginal zone lymphoma and Waldenström's Macroglobulinemia.
-We have dosed a total of 70 patients as of November 30, 2015.
-Available data from our completed dose-escalation trial indicate that BGB-3111 achieved up to approximately a 3.5- to 7-fold highe exposure level than the approved doses of ibrutinib.
-As of October 19, 2015, the cutoff date for the most recent data analysis, no protocol-defined doselimiting toxicities, drug-related serious adverse events or treatment discontinuations due to drug-related adverse events have been observed.
-Proof-ofconcept has been established for BGB-3111 with clinical data indicating that BGB-3111 is a potent BTK inhibitor with objective anti-tumor activity observ in multiple types of lymphomas starting at the lowest dose tested, 40 mg once daily, or QD.
+We have dosed a total of 84 patients as of January 15, 2016.
+Available data from our completed dose-escalation trial indicate that BGB-3111 achieved up to approximately a 3.5- to 7-fold higher exposure level than the approved doses of ibrutinib.
+As of October 19, 2015, the cutoff date for the most recent data analysis, no protocol-defined dose-limiting toxicities, drug-related serious adverse events or treatment discontinuations due to drug-related adverse events have been observed.
+Proof-of-concept has been established for BGB-3111 with clinical data indicating that BGB-3111 is a potent BTK inhibitor with objective anti-tumor activity observ in multiple types of lymphomas starting at the lowest dose tested, 40 mg once daily, or QD.
 In addition, sustained BTK occupancy was achieved in the lymph node for both 320 mg QD and 160 mg twice daily dosing regimens.